-Personal, Social and Emotional Development Birth to three Nursery: 3 and 4 year olds Reception: 4 and 5 year olds Find ways to calm themselves, Select and use activities See themselves as a through being calmed and and resources, with help valuable individual. comforted by their key person when needed.
+Personal, Social and Emotional Development Birth to three Nursery: 3 and 4 year Reception: 4 and 5 year olds olds Find ways to calm themselves, Select and use activities See themselves as a through being calmed and and resources, with help valuable individual. comforted by their key person when needed.
 This helps them to achieve a goal Build constructive and Establish their sense of self. they have chosen, or respectful relationships. one which is suggested Express preferences and decisions. to them.
-Express their feelings and They also try new things and start consider the feelings of establishing their autonomy.
-Develop their sense of responsibility and others.
-Engage with others through membership of a Show resilience and gestures, gaze and talk community. perseverance in the face of challenge.
-Use that engagement to achieve Become more outgoing a goal.
+Express their feelings and They also try new things and start Dayalan thair sansa af consider the feelings of establishing their autonomy.
+Develop their sense of others.
+Engage with others through responsibility and Show resilience and Engage with others through gestures, gaze and talk membership of a community. perseverance in the gestores, gaze and talk Commonly. face of challenge.
+Use that engagement to achieve Become more outgoing lace of challerige. a goal.
 For example, gesture with unfamiliar people, in Identify and moderate towards their cup to say they want the safe context of their their own feelings socially a drink. setting. and emotionally.
-Find ways of managing transitions, Show more confidence Think about the for example from their parent to in new social situations. perspectives of others. their key person. , Play with one or more Manage their own Thrive as they develop self other children, extending needs. assurance. and elaborating play ideas.
+G. G.III.II. arra errienerrany.
+Find ways of managing transitions, Show more confidence Think about the for example from their parent to in new social situations. perspectives of others. their key person.
+Play with one or more Manage their own Thrive as they develop self other children, extending needs. assurance. and elaborating play ideas.
 Look back as they crawl or walk away from their key person.
 Look Find solutions to conflicts for clues about how to respond to and rivalries.
-For something interesting. example, accepting that not everyone can be Play with increasing confidence Spider-Man in the game, on their own and with other and suggesting other children, because they know their ideas. key person is nearby and available.
+For something interesting. example, accepting that Play with increasing confidence not everyone can be Spider-Man in the game, on their own and with other and suggesting other children, because they know their ideas. key person is nearby and lacas. available.
 Increasingly follow rules, understanding why they Feel confident when taken out are important. around the local neighbourhood, Remember rules without and enjoy exploring new places needing an adult to with their key person remind them Feel strong enough to express a Develop appropriate range of emotions. ways of being assertive.
-Grow in independence, rejecting Talk with others to solve help ("me do it").
+Crow in independence, rejecting Talk with others to solve Grow in independence, rejecting help ("me do it").
 Sometimes this conflicts.
+Holp ( The do it ).
+Some littles it is COLITICIS.

 leads to feelings of frustration and tantrums.

 Begin to show 'effortful control'.
 For example, waiting for a turn and resisting the strong impulse to grab what they want or push their way to the front.

 Be increasingly able to talk about and manage their emotions.

 Notice and ask questions about differences, such as skin colour, types of hair, gender, special needs and disabilities, and so on.

 Develop friendships with other children.

 Safely explore emotions beyond their normal range through play and stories.

-Talk about their feelings in more elaborated ways: "I'm sad because" or "I love it when".
+Talk about their feelings in more elaborated ways: "I'm sad because..." or "I love it when ...".

 Talk about their feelings using words like 'happy', 'sad', 'angry' or 'worried'.

-Understand gradually how others might be feeling. -- -- --
+Understand gradually how others might be feeling.